jldec/jldec-me/content/blog/cloudflare-containers-quickstart.md

 ## How it works.

 - `wrangler dev` builds container images using a Dockerfile.
 The docker build process runs commands from the Dockerfile to install packages and copy files.
-The resulting file-system changes are captured as cacheable layers in the container image.
+The resulting filesystem changes are captured as cacheable layers in the container image.

 - The image can run locally during development and gets pushed to the Cloudflare registry on deploy.